Configuring the eG manager to Work with AppsMon for Windows

 - Login to the eG administrative interface.

-Next, add the component to be monitored as an Emulated Client.
+Next, add the component to be monitored as a Client Session Simulation component.
 To do so, follow the menu sequence: Infrastructure -> Components -> Add/Modify.
 From the Add/Modify Components page that appears, select the Emulated Client option from the Component type list box (Figure 5).

-- Then, click on the Add New Component button in Figure 5 to add a new component of type Emulated Client.
+- Then, click on the Add New Componentbutton in Figure 5 to add a new component of type Client Session Simulation.

 Provide the IP address and host name of the component in Figure 6 that appears.
 In our example, the component to be monitored is the web server, 192.168.9.194, which hosts the Eurail web site.
 Therefore, provide 192.168.9.194 against the Host IP/Name text box and specify a nick name for the chosen component type in the Nick name text box.
 Then, select the external agent that will execute the recorded script, and click the Add button therein to register the changes.

 Figure 6 : Adding a component of type Client Session Simulation

 Only those external agents for which the client emulation capability has been enabled will be displayed in the External agents list of Figure 7.
 Such agents cannot monitor any other component type.

 Clicking on the Add button in Figure 6 will invoke Figure 7, where the Client Session Simulation component that you just added will be displayed.